felleslosninger/docs/_docs/eFormidling/installasjon/eformidling_auto_deploy.md

 # Replace hosts and ports of URL with the location
 # of your integrasjonspunkt.
 deploymanager.integrasjonspunkt.baseURL=http://localhost:9093

+# Your organisationnumber.
+Should be the same as in integrasjonspunkt-local.properties
+difi.move.org.number=

 # E-mail is optional.
 Please specify these properties
 # to receive e-mails when the deploy-manager updates the integrasjonspunkt-application.